jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Like Julius Caesar demonstrated, the difference between technological ages is huge.
 A fundamental new technology is an entirely new stage of evolution, with a totally different list of traits in the hands of its people.
 There is no biological difference between peoples in different ages, but their levers of power certainly are different.
 Going from one chapter to another, like from Bronze to Iron, requires re-inventing and re-learning everything: transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.

 As we already discusssed, biological evolution is slow but involuntary, and thus the biological game of evolution never stops.

 Technological evolution isn't so certain.

 The Germans didn't enter into the Classic Age for hundreds of more years after seeing Caesar's bridge.
 The Romans themselves stalled their advancement and were invaded and colonized by those very same Germans.
 Advancing a civilization requires leaving the old one behind, which for many nations is so hard, it never happens.

 One reason for this is happiness.
 Evolution is hard, tough, and filled with failure.
 And new isn't always better.
-The best martial arts techniques are often the classic ones like punches and wrestling.
-So, humans won't neccesarily be happier combing through a host of new options a new age brings.
+The best martial arts techniques are often the classic ones like left jabs and uppercuts.
+So, humans won't neccesarily be happy trying out the many new traits each new age brings.

-Regardless, Life demands (and rewards) evolution.
-So, the biggest reason for our refusal to evolve is the loyalty stories foster in humanity.
+Regardless, Life demands evolution.
+Adapting is the only way Life survives.
+The biggest reason for our refusal to evolve is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution.
 But the people in power use stories to distract regular people from evolving new tools, because new tools have new power bases.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
 This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing Caesar's bridge didn't upgrade the German barbarians all those years ago.